x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/manage-outlook-for-ios-and-android.md

 Microsoft recommends that customers use the features of the Enterprise Mobility + Security suite to protect corporate data on mobile devices, due to the advanced capabilities provided by these services.

 > [!IMPORTANT]
-> When the user authenticates in Outlook for iOS and Android, if there are any Azure Active Directory conditional access policies applied, then mobile device access rules (allow, block, or quarantine) in Exchange Online are skipped.
+> When the user authenticates in Outlook for iOS and Android, Exchange Online mobile device access rules (allow, block, or quarantine) are skipped if there are any Azure Active Directory conditional access policies applied to the user that include:
+> - Cloud app condition: Exchange Online or Office 365
+> - Device platform condition: iOS and/or Android
+> - Client apps condition: Mobile apps and desktop client
+> - One of the following Grant access controls: [Require device to be marked as compliant](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access-policy-connected-applications), [Require approved client app](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access-technical-reference) or [Require app protection policy](https://docs.microsoft.com/azure/active-directory/conditional-access/app-protection-based-conditional-access)

 > [!NOTE]
 > When using mobile device cmdlets such as `Get-MobileDevice` to check the status of a device, the timestamp for Outlook for iOS and Android synchronization, indicated by the `LastSyncTime` property, may be up to 15 minutes behind the actual time of synchronization.
 While device synchronization does occur in real time, the returned time stamp may lag behind.